 Her house in Denver was built in 1889, although Molly and her husband, James Joseph Brown (JJ), didn’t buy it until 1894.
 When Molly died in 1932, her home was split into 12 separate apartments.
 It was later a gentleman’s boarding house before being leased to the city to serve as a home for wayward girls,

 Several entities are said to haunt the Molly Brown House, including both Molly and her husband JJ.
-It is said that their daughter Catherine Ellen is also still around.
+It is said that their daughter Catherine Ellen (Helen) is also still around.

 At least six other spirits are in the building, and a number seem to come and go, much as Molly’s many guests would have done while she was alive.